solarrabbit99/LargeRaids/docs/user-guide.md

 - `/lrstop [player]` - stop a large raid in the vicinity (or the player's vicinity)
 - `/lrcenters [add | remove] [name]` - manage artificial villages\*
 - `/lrgive <player> [amount]` - give player summoning items
-- `/lrreload` - reload plugin config
+- `/lrreload` - reload plugin configurations

 \* _The command requires villagers spawning to be enabled, villagers will despawn within 5 seconds.
 The command also has a chance of failing, re-run the command if the center isn't registered._